vaginessa/blog/blog_posts/worklog.md

 ---

-Started this worklog.
-Wrote code to parse worklog.md file.
-More code needed to show in on the blog.
+#go Implemented worklog for blog.

 ---

 Reading more blog posts from http://thestartuptoolkit.com/.

-Insight: if you're business is "better X", use X to make sure you're really improving on it (http://thestartuptoolkit.com/blog/2011/09/use-the-tools-youre-displacing/) #business
+Insight: if your business is "better X", you should use X to make sure you're really improving on it. http://thestartuptoolkit.com/blog/2011/09/use-the-tools-youre-displacing/

+#business

 ---